 Eye Safety Tips for the Holiday Season

 The bustle and excitement of the holiday season can make it the most wonderful time of year.
 While preparing for safe and fun holidays, there are a few hazards to be mindful of.
-As we recognize Safe Toys and Celebrations Month, Fasika Woreta, M.D., M.P.H., director of the Wilmer Eye Institute’s Eye Trauma Center, and Eileen McDonald, M.S., director of the Johns Hopkins Center for Injury Research and Policy’s Children’s Safety Center, provide tips for celebrating the holidays safely.
+As we recognize Safe Toys and Celebrations Month, Fasika Woreta, M.D., M.P.H., director of the Wilmer Eye Institute’s Eye Trauma Center, provides tips for celebrating the holidays safely.

 - Consider using flameless or battery powered menorahs and other festive candles, as flames can cause thermal burns to the eyes and skin.